 High Fructose Corn Syrups

 High fructose corn syrups are natural, nutritive, versatile sweeteners offering many benefits.
-They are very similar to sucrose (table sugar) and honey in composition, sweetness, calories and metabolism.
 High fructose corn syrups are sold principally in two formulations-42 percent and 55 percent fructose-with the balance made up of primarily glucose and higher sugars.
 HFCS-55 has sweetness equivalent to sugar and is used in many carbonated soft drinks in the United States.
 HFCS-42 is somewhat less sweet and is used in many fruit-flavored noncarbonated beverages, baked goods and other products in which its special characteristics such as fermentability, lower freezing point, surface browning and flavor enhancement add value to the product.
 A third product, HFCS-90, is sometimes used in natural and “light” foods, where very little is needed to provide sweetness.
 Syrups with 90% fructose will not state high fructose corn syrup on the label, they will state “fructose” or “fructose syrup.”
 In salad dressings and spaghetti sauce, high fructose corn syrup improves flavor by reducing the harsh vinegar or acid bite while enhancing fruit and spice flavors.
 In canned fruits and applesauce, high fructose corn syrup serves as a preservative keeping color and texture intact and it enhances fruit flavors.
 Breads and baked goods require a fermentable sugar necessary for leavening.
 In addition to its excellent browning characteristics, high fructose corn syrup is a highly fermentable nutritive sweetener.
 Children’s cough and cold medicines are not effective if they are not taken.
 High fructose corn syrup makes them palatable and it helps disperse the active ingredients.